andygrunwald/Jacobine-Vagrant/README.md

 ## Contributing

-* Fork and clone it (`git clone git://github.com/andygrunwald/TYPO3-Analytics-Vagrant.git`)
+* Fork and clone it (`git clone https://github.com/andygrunwald/TYPO3-Analytics-Vagrant.git`)
 * Create your feature branch (`git checkout -b my-new-feature`)
 * Make your changes (hack hack hack)
 * Commit your changes (`git commit -am 'Add some feature'`)
 * Push to the branch (`git push origin my-new-feature`)
 * Create new Pull Request

+A more detailed guide can be found at githubs [Fork A Repo](https://help.github.com/articles/fork-a-repo).

 ## Questions / Contact / Feedback

-If you got questions, feedback or want to drink a beer and talk about this project just contact me.
+If you got *any kind of* questions, feedback or want to drink a beer and talk about this project just contact me.
-Write me an email (see my Github-profile for this) or tweet me: [@andygrunwald](http://twitter.com/andygrunwald).
+Write me an email (written on my [Github-profile](https://github.com/andygrunwald)) or tweet me: [@andygrunwald](http://twitter.com/andygrunwald).
-And of course you can just open an issue here on github.
+And of course you can just [open an issue](https://github.com/andygrunwald/TYPO3-Analytics-Vagrant/issues) here at github.